-The stereotype of managers being pure evil has been a part of popular culture for centuries, but there may actually be some recently discovered scientific evidence to back these claims.
+The stereotype of the uncaring manager being pure evil has been a part of popular culture for centuries, but there may actually be some recently discovered scientific evidence to back these claims.

 According to Nathan Brooks, forensic psychologist, 21 per cent of people with power in business have psychopathic tendencies.